kitchenartsandletters/damaged-books-service/README.md

   - REST `variants.json` is post-filtered; always falls back to GraphQL for accuracy.
 - **Condition extraction:**
   - Only variants with a `Condition` option of `Light`, `Moderate`, or `Heavy` are considered damaged.
+  - Both `condition_raw` (human-readable) and `condition_key` (snake-cased normalized) are extracted and persisted.
 - **Business rules:**
   - Logic for publish/unpublish, canonical, and redirect is idempotent and only applies to damaged variants.
 - **Persistence:**
-  - All events upsert to `damaged.inventory` via Supabase RPC.
+  - All events upsert to `damaged.inventory` via Supabase RPC, preserving both condition fields.
 - **Replay & reconcile:**
   - Gateway replay and `/admin/reconcile` ensure eventual consistency and recovery from missed events.
+  - Reconcile now uses Shopify GraphQL directly for availability and conditions, aligning with webhook processing, via `resolve_by_inventory_item_id`.
+- **Reconcile fallback:**
+  - If Shopify omits condition or availability data during reconcile, existing database values are preserved.

 ---